ldstep/ldstephensnet/content/notes.md

 ---

+September 25, 2025, at 8:48:25 AM

+I wasted a lot of time testing my site on micro.blog yesterday.
+I was bored, so that’s what I decided to do to fill my day.

+---

+September 23, 2025, at 8:46:58 AM

 I gave up experimenting with Spotlight, hoping that I could replace Alfred with it.
 I got close, but that involved some jury rigging that I wasn’t comfortable with.
 So Alfred it is.

 ---